Keilaniemi: New construction

 Significant new construction in Keilaniemi is planned: construction of new tower blocks for office and residential use has been approved, and there have been alterations to the ground level in the vicinity of the metro station, including the introduction of cafes, to make the area more "urban".

-There are plans for four circular apartment buildings in Keilaniemi, with the highest of which having 40 storeys.
+There are plans for four circular apartment buildings in Keilaniemi, with the highest of which has 40 storeys.
 The building would be 127 metres tall above sea level.
 Two of the other houses would have 36 storeys and the fourth would have 32 storeys.
 The buildings would contain a thousand new apartments.
 The buildings have been designed by the architecture bureau SARC and they would be constructed by SRV.

 There are plans to build a 26-storey high-rise building in the area.
 Fortum is also building a new 16-storey building next to its original building.
 Other buildings in the area include Elisa, Microsoft and Kone.
 Life Science Center consists of five buildings of 7 to 11 storeys, containing offices of various companies.
-These will be accompanied with six buildings of 7 to 10 storeys, for example the Neste head office and HTC Keilaniemi were built in 2008 and 2009.
+These will be accompanied by six buildings of 7 to 10 storeys, for example the Neste head office and HTC Keilaniemi were built in 2008 and 2009.
 There are also plans to connect Keilaniemi to the neighbouring areas of Tapiola and Otaniemi with new buildings.
 The Ring I beltway passing between Keilaniemi and Tapiola will go in a tunnel with a cover with a park over it.
 This park will serve as a recreation area for both Keilaniemi residents and inhabitants of neighbouring areas.
 There are also plans for new parks, a boulevard and reuse of the coast as a public space.